phriendx/pXLabs.WindowsUpdateTool/readme.md

-# pXLabs.UpdateTool
+# pXLabs.WindowsUpdateTool

-**pXLabs.UpdateTool** is a user-friendly, WPF-based PowerShell utility designed to simplify and enhance the management of Windows Updates on local and remote systems.
+**pXLabs.WindowsUpdateTool** is a user-friendly, WPF-based PowerShell utility designed to simplify and enhance the management of Windows Updates on local and remote systems.
 Building upon the robust functionality provided by the widely-used PSWindowsUpdate module, pXLabs.UpdateTool offers an intuitive graphical interface and advanced automation features to streamline update scanning, installation, and troubleshooting.
 Built for IT admins, helpdesk teams, and endpoint engineers.

 ---